 Older drivers should also bear in mind that most temporary car insurance companies have an upper age limit of 75, so if you’re in your 80s you might struggle to find a suitable one day insurance policy.

 How long do you need to have held a full driving licence to take out one day insurance?

-While there may be one or two insurers that are willing to offer temporary cover to young drivers that have only just passed their driving test, the vast majority will only provide cover if you’ve held a full driving licence for at least a year.
+While there may be one or two insurers that are willing to offer day cover to young drivers that have only just passed their driving test, the vast majority will only provide cover if you’ve held a full driving licence for at least a year.